-Allowance for current expected credit losses on accounts receivables and contract assets, deposits, other receivables and amounts due from related parties.
+Allowance for current expected credit losses on accounts receivables and contract assets, customer deposits, other receivables recorded in prepayments and other current assets and amounts due from related parties.

-We have estimated an allowance for current expected credit losses on accounts receivables, contract assets, deposits, other receivables, and amounts due from related parties based on the credit risk of the respective receivables.
+We have estimated an allowance for current expected credit losses on accounts receivables, contract assets, customer deposits, other receivables recorded in prepayments and other current asset, and amounts due from related parties based on the credit risk of the respective receivables.
 Significant judgment is required in assessing the risk characteristics of our customers.
-The allowance amount has been measured as the difference of the asset's carrying amount and the estimates of present value of future cash flows based on historical settlement pattern, past default experience of the debtor, overall economic environment in which the debtors operate, and also the assessment of both current and future development of environment as of the date when this report issued.
+The allowance amount has been assessed on an individual basis for customers with good credit rating (strategic type customers), with pledged credit risk (pledged type customers), with high credit risk (high risk type customers) and the remaining (normal risk type customers).
+For each customer, we consider historical settlement pattern, past default experience of the debtor, overall economic environment in which the debtors operate, and also the assessment of both current and future development of environment as of the date when this report issued.
 These procedures also included the involvement of professionals with specialized skills engaged by the Group.